The heart of the gospel is love

 - Love will inspire the school community to demonstrate its care in aiming to achieve the highest possible standards in all aspects of life.

-- A loving response to life will enable all pupils, parents, teachers and governors to fulfill their vocation.
+- A loving response to life will enable all pupils, parents, teachers and governors to fulfil their vocation.

 - We aspire to cultivate in our lives a personal relationship with God, based on love, trust and prayer in an endeavour to foster the growth of faith.